 How To File and Defend a Summary Possession Action in the Justice of the Peace Court

 (This information is not binding on the court if incorrect or misunderstood.
 This information is not legal advice and is not a substitute for seeking legal advice from an attorney.
-If you need help in obtaining an attorney, you may contact the Legal HelpLink at (302) 478-8850 for assistance.
+If you need help in obtaining an attorney, go to the the Legal HelpLink webpage or dial 211 for assistance.

 Right to Representation Notice